Efficient gradient-based methods for bilevel learning via recycling Krylov subspaces: Numerical experiments

 \subsubsection{Inner versus outer recycling strategies}

 To construct the $i$th recycle space $U^{(i)}$ which will be used in solving the linear system involving $H^{(i)},$ we currently consider a matrix decomposition (be it the eigendecomposition or GSVD) which involves $(W^{(i)})^T H^{(i)} W^{(i)},$ where $W^{(i)} = [U^{(i-1)},\; V^{(i-1)}]$ requires that we store the entire Krylov subspace basis between linear system solves.
-In \cite{wang2007lto} it is proposed to consider a matrix decomposition concerning $(W^{(i)})^T H^{(i-1)} W^{(i)},$ as then one can avoid the need to store the whole basis and exploit matrix decompositions involving $H^{(i-1)}$ and $V^{(i-1)}$; see \cite{wang2007lto} for details.
+In \cite{wang2007lto} it is proposed to consider a matrix decomposition concerning $(W^{(i)})^T H^{(i-1)} W^{(i)},$ as then one can avoid the need to store the whole basis and exploit matrix decompositions involving $H^{(i-1)}$ and $V^{(i-1)}.$ Specifically, for each linear system, our implementation requires storage of an $n\times(k_i+s_i)$ matrix, whereas \cite{wang2007lto} requires storage of a $n\times (\tilde k + s_i)$ matrix, where typically $\tilde k$ is chosen in advance such that $\tilde k \ll k_i$ for all $i;$ see \cite{wang2007lto} for details.
 We investigate the influence these two choices have on the recycling strategy.
 We refer to a recycling strategy that employs the matrix proposed in \cite{wang2007lto}, that is, utilizing $H^{(i-1)},$ as an inner recycling strategy, since the recycle space for the next linear system is determined inside the RMINRES run for the current linear system.
 Similarly, we refer to the choice that we primarily employ, utilizing $H^{(i)},$ as an outer recycling strategy.

 In Figures~\ref{fig:inner-outer} we compare outer and inner variants of Ritz-S, RGen-L(R),and RGen-L(R)-NSC.
 Both inner and outer methods yield the same performance in terms of the reduction in number of iterations.
 Interestingly, inner recycling provide lower quality hypergradients for systems early in the sequence, but soon provide results comparable to outer recycling methods.
 Despite the difference in hypergradient quality, the proposed parameter updates utilizing said hypergradients obtain comparable performance in terms of the upper level cost for both inner and outer recycling methods.